aimsgmiss/XLChart/README.md

 # XLChart
-XLChart is very useful and easy for current data analyses.
-You can download it anywhere and anytime for free.
+XLChart is very useful and easy for current data analyses with Objective-C language.You can download it anywhere and anytime for free.
 There is nothing to worry about how to use it because the entire project is a demo once downloaded.
 You can run it directly.

 Thanks to MJEXtension that i used to convert json into model, it provides a convenient method for me.
 I have been spending several months in designing and coding XLChart.
 But it still has a long way to go.
 Anyone interested can join me in accomplishing the rest of it.
 If you find any bug, please feel free to send email to 329672851@qq.com.
 Thank you.